JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

     }]
 }
 ```
-We can see we can turn it on by doing this:
+We can see now that we can turn it on by doing this:
 ```
 PUT /toaster HTTP/1.1